 In a position statement on COVID-19 vaccines, the Crohn’s and Colitis Foundation states:

-• non-live vaccines are safe for people with IBD, no matter what type of IBD treatment they receive
+• Non-live vaccines are safe for people with IBD, no matter what type of IBD treatment they receive.

-Keeping symptoms of UC in remission can be protective against infection with the virus that causes COVID-19.
+Keeping symptoms of UC in remission can help protect against infection with the virus that causes COVID-19.
 Therefore, it is important a person knows how to manage their condition.
-A doctor can provide the most accurate and individualized information.
-Some treatment methods a doctor may recommend could include:

 Medications

 • Corticosteroids: These medications suppress the whole immune response and treat moderate to severe UC.
-Corticosteroids can cause short- and long-term side effects, and are generally only used to treat acute inflammation before switching to another medication.
+Corticosteroids can cause short- and long-term side effects and are generally only used to treat acute inflammation before switching to another medication.

 • Immunomodulators: These medications suppress the immune system response to prevent further inflammation.
 Immunomodulators can take several months to start working.
 People may use them if aminosalicylates and corticosteroids are not effective in causing remission of UC.